mflorence99/el-term/README.md

 npm install
 ```

-Then in one session start the Angular code:
+Next, start the dev server for the Angular client.
+This way, hot reload of the client is supported.

 ```sh
 npm run serve
 ```

-And in another start the Electron app:
+Finally, in another session, start the Electron app itself.

 ```sh
 npm run test